anikethbabu/DjangoLearning/README.md

 In the blog directory a urls.py needs to be created to connect the views.
 When you visit the website django maps the users url to urls.py in django_project folder.
 In the urlpatterns string you can add path('blog/', include('blog.urls')) where 'blog/' maps to webaddress/blog and include blog.urls.

+Connected .html files and made them run on blog urls on the django website.
+This was done using the django render command which will render an html template and return it when the right url is visited.
+You can pass data to a template using render and in the html you can use the variable data through jinja2 templating.

+Added boostrap and used template inheritance.
+Also created a static folder and used {% load static %} to use it in base.html file.